 I have a freshman at Broad Run and I couldn't be happier with the teachers and administration.
 He is receiving a fabulous education from a staff of knowledgeable caring teachers.
 We have a wonderful energetic new principal this year and the school has just begun renovations.

 Broad Run High School is a public high school in Ashburn.
 The principal of Broad Run High School is Doug Anderson.
-1,785 students attend Broad Run High School and identify as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
-12% of the 1,785 students here are paying reduced lunch prices.
-The ratio of students to teachers at Broad Run High School is 17:1.
+1,785 students attend Broad Run High School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
+12% of the 1,785 students here get reduced lunch prices.
+The student to teacher ratio at Broad Run High School is 17:1.
 Stone Bridge High School is one of the nearest high schools.

 - Ceramics sculpture